-Leo Kay and Anna Smith have been mentoring artists in various ways over the past 8 years and recognize this as a rich element of their ongoing practices.
+Leo Kay and Anna Smith have been mentoring artists in various ways over the last 10 years and recognize this as a rich element of their ongoing practices.

 image by Ludger Storcks